badcapitainn/LetsTalk/README.md

 # LetsTalk

-Chinese to Englsh voice translation android app
+English text to chinese voice translator, still a work in progress